Rebberg (Mulhouse): Location

 The Rebberg is located in the south of the city along the railway line and part of the mountain belongs to the neighboring municipalities Riedisheim and Brunstatt.
 Consequently it will be helpful to clarify which Rebberg is meant, that of Mulhouse, Riedisheim or Brunstatt.

 Geographical Features

 The Rebberg is characterized by its protuberant shape.
 Its high hills represent geomorphologically the northern end of the Sundgau.
 Thus it dominates the rest of Mulhouse, the plain of the Ochsenfeld (potassium basin) in the northeast and the Hardt forest in the east.
 Its shape impacted on the layout of the Rhone–Rhine Canal and the railroad along its bottom.

 Urban Features

 The residential area of the upper middle class has its origins in the golden era of the history of this "French Manchester" during the heyday of the textile industry of Mulhouse.
 Here are many mansions which seem to excel each other with styles marked by different architectural influences and periods.

 Zoo

-The Zoological and Botanical Park of Mulhouse which is an example of a wonderful scenic ensemble is located in the heart of this beautiful green zone.
+The Zoological and Botanical Park of Mulhouse which is an example of a scenic ensemble is located in the heart of this green zone.